 However, the diagonal switches are hard switched resulting in high turn ON and turn OFF switching losses.
 These losses increase with frequency, which in turn limits the frequency of the operation.
-To overcome these losses, the PSFB converter is introduced.
-In this topology, the switch turns ON after discharging the voltage across the switch.
-This eliminates the turn ON switching losses.
+The Hard Switched Full-Bridge topology is attractive where the converter is functioning in low input voltages.